polirritmico/monokai-nightasty.nvim/README.md

 5. Finally, `config.on_highlights(highlights, colors)` can be used to override highlight groups.

-To get the name of a highlight group or to check the used color here are some
+To get the name of a highlight group or to find the used color, here are some
 alternatives:

 1. Use `:Inspect` to get info of the highlight group at the current position.